ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 There are usually two main reasons, why dangerous memory bugs are possible.
   * The software takes user-defined input
-  * This input is not validated nor sanitized, and therefore program flow can be controlled with the input
+  * This input is not validated nor sanitized, and therefore program flow can be controlled with the input, originally in unintended ways

 This input validation and sanitization is one of the major challenges in software development.
 You must ensure, that *every* unintended effect from the user-defined input is *prevented* or *handled*.